gvwilson/sql-tutorial/pages/index.md

     -   `little_penguins` is a subset used in our first few queries to keep output readable

+> To disconnect from an interactive database session,
+> type Control-D or `.quit` on a line of its own.
+> You may need to type a semi-colon `;` to close any unfinished query
+> before SQLite will recognize your attempt to escape.

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Selecting Constant" %]